Meditative Herbs & Enchanted Fowlk Life

 Faieries love trees, and what is better than a tree-stump house!
 The faiery door leads into a magical house filled with rooms, staircases and an imagination of fun.
 Enjoy the many designs we will create, because no tree stumps are the same.

-In a small village Mrs. O'Leery's daughter Shana, told her mother this tale and her mother had the chance to see it for herself, before it could disappear.
-It was a terrible thunderstorm that night and the next day Shana saw just outside of the forest a huge oak tree was struck by lightening and was cracked down to the ground.
+In a small village Bridgette O'Leery told her mother this tale and her mother had the chance to see it for herself, before it could disappear.
+It was a terrible thunderstorm that night and the next day Bridgette saw just outside of the forest Galen that a huge oak tree was struck by lightening and was cracked down to the ground.
 As she came closer she noticed flickering lights all about, and in mid-day too.
 Knowing only the faieries make this type of regard to them, she waited a moment, lest to attract attention, and then turned quickly to where the flickering was about.
 It was then her eyes opened as wide as a tea cup's saucer, as she looked upon the many tree branches of all sizes and shapes.

-Once inside her mother gave her tea and replied, "I believe ya my darlin' for in being a flickering light such as this they have a certain magical swiftness, unlike mortals ya know.
+Once inside Bridgette finished the story as they drank tea.
+Mrs. O'Leery said, "I believe ya my darlin' for in being a flickering light, they have a certain magical swiftness, unlike mortals ya know.
 'Tis as if they transport and reappear faster than the wink of an eye in a summer wind."

-It was only a few weeks later that a horse took loose from their barn and Mrs. O'Leery ran after it, and to that very same spot her daughter told her about.
-She grabbed the horses harness and looking around to leave, it was then she saw the faiery-stump-houses all around.
+It was less than a few weeks later that a horse took loose from their barn and Mrs. O'Leery ran after it, and as one might expect, it ran to that very same spot her daughter told her about.
+She grabbed the horses harness and while looking around to leave, it was then she saw the faiery-stump-houses all around.

 Wee small $3.00 each